 - Another technique becoming popular is to drift a jig under a bobber

 - Fly fishing is another way to catch steelhead with an egg pattern drifted under a strike indicator being the most popular technique.
 Swinging flies through a run can also produce a bite

-- Starting January 1, 2013, steelhead anglers will be able to keep an additional adipose fin- clipped steelhead per day for a total aggregate of 3 adult fish harvested daily in the Coos, Coquille, and Tenmile basins
+- Each steelhead season from December 1 through April 30, steelhead anglers will be able to keep an additional adipose fin- clipped steelhead per day for a total aggregate of 3 adult fish harvested daily in the Coos, Coquille, and Tenmile basins